HeRAMS-WHO/herams-backend/docs/index.rst

 .. __: `Edit Data`_
 .. __: `HeRAMS Administration`_

-It should be noted that the guide only addresses issues related to the HERAMS platform.
+It should be noted that the guide only addresses issues related to the `HeRAMS platform <https://herams.org/user/login/>`_.
-For general information on the HeRAMS approach and for technical guidance please consult official `WHO HeRAMS webpage <https://www.who.int/hac/herams/en//>`_.
-For additional questions not covered in this guide, please contact the `HeRAMS Support Team <mailto:herams@who.int?>`_.
+For general information on the HeRAMS approach and for technical guidance please consult the official `WHO HeRAMS webpage <https://www.who.int/hac/herams/en//>`_.
+For additional questions that are not covered in this guide, please contact the `HeRAMS Support Team <mailto:herams@who.int?>`_.

 Getting started